Best Kubernetes Management Platforms 2025

 • Feature limitations: Less comprehensive than enterprise platforms

-• Scalability concerns: Best for <50 clusters
+• Scalability concerns: Best for smaller fleets

 • No cost optimization: No cost tracking or optimization features